WenyingHe/MMFGRN/README.md

-# MMFGRN
-A multi-source and multi-model fusion method for reconstruct Gene Regulatory Network
+# MMFGRN: a multi-source and multi-model fu-sion method for reconstruct Gene Regulatory Network

 ### The version of Python and packages
     Python version=3.7.6